piersfinlayson/pet-ieee-loader/README.md

    This creates:
     ```bash
     loader/build/7c00-loader.prg      # The PET program in PRG format, which will load to $7C00
     loader/build/loader.d64           # A D64 disk image containing the program
+    loader/build/9000-loader-rom.bin  # A 4KB ROM image, with the loader program located at $9000
     ```

 2. Transfer the resulting binary (`loader/build/pet-ieee-loader.bin`) to your PET using: